UPDATED on March 21, 2018

-The Toronto Playgrounds Baseball Committee has announced that the first session of indoor tryouts for our respective 2018 Toronto Playgrounds Baseball Select Teams will start on Saturday, January 20 (except for the Bantam Select tryouts, which will start on Saturday, January 27).
-The tryouts will take place in the double gym at Harbord Collegiate Institute, which is located at 286 Harbord Street between Manning and Euclid Avenues.
+The Toronto Playgrounds Baseball Committee has announced that the eighth session of indoor tryouts for our respective 2018 Toronto Playgrounds Baseball Select Teams will take place on Saturday, March 24.
+The tryouts will continue in the double gym at Harbord Collegiate Institute, which is located at 286 Harbord Street, between Manning and Euclid Avenues.

 To enter the school people must use Door # 5, which is located at the northeast corner of the school off Euclid Avenue.
 Once you go in that door follow the signs to the gym.
 Parking is available in the underground school lot as well as on the street.
 Do not park on school property other than the underground lot.
 The entrance to the lot is off Euclid Ave. just north of door # 5.

-Here is the January 20 schedule for the first session of TP Select Team Tryouts:
+Here is the March 24 schedule for the eighth session of TP Select Team Tryouts:

 In addition, participants interested in our Select program are strongly encouraged to read the detailed information sheet below: